ricklancee/maljs/README.md

 **NOTE: Tests are run against the live MAL Api, Don't use your actual MAL account if you don't want to alter your list**

-If you want to test locally run chrome with the ` --args --disable-web-security --user-data-dir` commands, becuase MAL blocks request from a non-origin.
+If you want to test locally run chrome with the ` --args --disable-web-security --user-data-dir` (MACos) commands, becuase MAL has a `No-Access-Control-Allow-Origin` header set.
+However keep in mind this will causes browser stability and security issues.

-In order to test add the file `env.js` to the project root.
-Add your MAL credentials to be able to send requests to the MAL api.
+In order to test add the file `env.js` to the project root with MAL credentials.

 ```js
 // env.js contents